mongodb/docs-realm/source/includes/note-enable-facebook-auth.rst

-.. admonition:: Enable the Facebook Auth Provider
+.. important:: Enable the Facebook Auth Provider
-   :class: important

    To log a user in with their existing Facebook account, you must configure and enable the :ref:`Facebook authentication provider <facebook-authentication>`